Japan's security fears grow as neighbours build up arms

 "With a trend toward arms buildup and modernisation, and brisker military activity by neighbouring countries getting prominent, security challenges and destabilising factors for Japan and the rest of the Asia-Pacific are becoming more serious," the ministry said in the paper.

-Prime Minister Shinzo Abe returned to power in December 2012 intent on easing the limits of a post-war pacifist constitution on the military to let Japan play a bigger global security role.
+Prime Minister Shinzo Abe returned to power in December 2012 intent on easing the limits of the post-war pacifist constitution on the military to let Japan play a bigger global security role.

 Abe's government this year took some historic steps away from Japan's post-war pacifism by easing weapons export restrictions and ending a ban that has kept the military from fighting abroad.